AdobeDocs/experience-platform.en/help/query-service/use-cases/propensity-score.md

 ## Import analytics tables from Platform into Jupyter Notebook {#import-analytics-tables}

-To generate a propensity score model, analytics data stored in Platform must be imported into Jupyter Notebook.
+To generate a propensity score model, a projection of the analytics data stored in Platform must be imported into Jupyter Notebook.
 From a Python 3 Jupyter Notebook connected to Query Service, the following commands imports a customer behavior dataset from Luma, a fictitious clothing store.
 As Platform data is stored using the Experience Data Model (XDM)format, a sample JSON object must be generated that conforms to the schema's structure.
 See the documentation for instructions on how to [generate the sample JSON object](../../xdm/ui/sample.md).

 ![The Jupyter Notebook dashboard with several commands highlighted.](../images/use-cases/jupyter-commands.png)